MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-r-plotting.md

 <img src="../fig/rmd-02-GapFacetWrap-1.png" alt="plot of chunk GapFacetWrap" width="612" />
 <p class="caption">plot of chunk GapFacetWrap</p>
 </div>
-Note that `facet_wrap` requires this extra helper function called `vars()` in order to pass in the column names.
-It's a lot like the `aes()` function, but it doesn't require an aesthetic name.
+Note that `facet_wrap` requires this `~` in order to pass in the column names.
+You can it the `~` as "facet **by** this.
 We can see in this output that we get a separate box with a label for each continent so that only the points for that continent are in that box.

 The other faceting function ggplot provides is `facet_grid()`.
 The main difference is that `facet_grid()` will make sure all of your smaller boxes share a common axis.
 In this example, we will stack all the boxes on top of each other into rows so that their x axes all line up.